 - 1. The weighted grade-point system will be used. - 2.
 All course grades earned by a student during the regular term shall be used in computing the grade-point average for that six weeks.
-Grades in Extended Day courses will be included in the computation; grades in supplementary coursework (such as correspondence, summer school, credit by exam or Community School) shall not be included. - 3.
+Grades in supplementary coursework (such as correspondence, extended day, summer school, credit by exam or Community School) shall not be included. - 3.
 A student must have a 4.00 grade-point average.